Exact Semiclassical Dynamics in a Multidimensional Quartic Potential: Multi-Flavor Instantons and Pre-Factor Dominance at Strong Coupling: Composite Tunneling

-Non-rigidity allows for molecular vibrations.
+The potential minima are at $x=\pm x_0,\;y=\pm y_0$ where $x_0,y_0$ and the remaining constants are: The constant $C=E_{min}$ is irrelevant to the dynamics but has been listed above for completeness.
+Note that as $\Omega\rightarrow\infty$ the equilibrium positions shift towards the free values, $x_0\rightarrow L, y_0\rightarrow f a.$ Non-rigidity allows for molecular vibrations.
 At the other extreme, one could imagine the atoms to be either totally free or very loosely bound together.
 In that case, intuitively speaking, one atom may tunnel to the other side sooner than the other resulting in a $180^\circ$ flip of the molecule's orientation when eventually both atoms cross over.
 One expects that the transition probabilities for spin flip and no flip will be equal if both atoms experience exactly the same potential.
 However if there is some small difference then one would have an asymmetric double well with a single true vacuum and two different transition probabilities.
 In Eq.~\ref{pot} we have precisely the form of quartic potential which we sought to explore in this work; the potential $V(p,q)$ emerged in a very natural way.